ChavhanSwati/Big-Data-Python-Meal_delivery_project0/README.md

 # Big-Data-Python-Meal_delivery_project0

-Project for Big Data/Spark Batch Using MongoDB
+# Project for Big Data/Spark Batch Using MongoDB

 By swati Chavhan

+# Problem Statement :
+To create a Meal_info_delivery system using a crud operation.

-Requirements:
+# Requirements:

 Various Method Using In MongoDB: